ndd21/PHYS281/docs/index.md

 The course assessment consists of two main components:
  * 5 coursework assignments and quizzes over Weeks 1-5 (the weeks from that starting Oct 5th to that starting Nov 2nd)
- * A project over Weeks 6-10 (the weeks from that start Nov 9th to that starting Dec 7th)
+ * A project over Weeks 6-10 (the weeks from that starting Nov 9th to that starting Dec 7th)

 The 5 coursework assignments and quizzes count for 30% of the overall grade (6% each), with the project counting for 70%.

 Help and guidance will be provided in weekly (Weeks 1-10) online lab sessions on Tuesdays from 13:00-17:00 held on [Teams](https://teams.microsoft.com/l/channel/19%3a2fc8b74ecec9415da068a9d1db998c2f%40thread.tacv2/General?groupId=6450347a-2db6-4607-b96d-5b56f586d9b5&tenantId=9c9bcd11-977a-4e9c-a9a0-bc734090164a).
 There will also be an "office hours" slot for additional help held on [Teams](https://teams.microsoft.com/l/channel/19%3a2fc8b74ecec9415da068a9d1db998c2f%40thread.tacv2/General?groupId=6450347a-2db6-4607-b96d-5b56f586d9b5&tenantId=9c9bcd11-977a-4e9c-a9a0-bc734090164a)